School Survival

 What Are DNS Servers?

-Think of you want to locate a friend's home, but you just know their identity, not their location.
+Think of you want to find a person's home, but you just know their identity, not their location.
 You’d probably consult someone who knows where they reside, right?

-In the online world, DNS servers (Domain Name System servers) are similar to those knowledgeable people.
-When you type a website's address (like www.example.com) into your web browser, DNS servers convert that name into an IP address (a numeric address) that your computer can understand and use to access the website.
+In the internet world, DNS servers (Domain Name System servers) are similar to those knowledgeable friends.
+When you type a website's address (like www.example.com) into your web browser, DNS servers convert that name into an IP address (a set of numbers) that your computer can recognize and use to find YouTube on Android.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, certain websites might be restricted by your internet service provider or your school.
-They do this by making your DNS queries (requests to access a website) go through servers that either block or send them.
+Sometimes, some websites might be restricted by your internet service provider or your school.
+They do this by forcing your DNS queries (requests to access a website) pass through servers that either redirect them.

 Here's how changing your DNS servers can help:

-1. Different DNS Servers: By switching to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these blocks.
-These alternative servers might not have the same exact restrictions or might allow access to YouTube on Android.
+1. Different DNS Servers: By switching to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these blocks.
+These alternative servers might not have the same restrictions or might not block the website you wish to visit.

-There are a lot of free DNS providers.
-This guide show how to set up OpenDNS, though you can substitute the IP addresses for alternative options if you choose.
+There are several no-cost DNS providers.
+The following steps explain how to use OpenDNS, though you may swap the IP addresses for alternative options if you would like to.

 There is a big list of DNS servers here: https://public-dns.info/